GabrielF98/GRBSNWebtool/Webtool/static/SourceData/README.md

 Keywords that might appear in any file.

 ***Dates and Times***

 Time should always appear in all files.
 Sometimes the date will also appear.

   * `date` The date of observation.

-  * `date_unit` The unit of the date of observation, the options are:
+  * `date_unit` The unit of the date of observation.
+The options are:

     * `yyyy-month-deciday` The year, month and decimal day.